omkaranustoop/Reddit-Flair-Predictor/README.md

 ### Codebase

 The entire code has been developed using Python programming language, utilizing it's powerful text processing and machine learning modules.
-The application has been developed using Django web framework and hosted on Heroku web server.
+The application has been developed using Flask web framework and hosted on Heroku web server.

 ### Project Execution